 What is Cross-Country Skiing Anyway?

-Cross-country skiing is a type of Nordic skiing that relies on self-propulsion (rather than gravity, alone) to glide across snowy terrain.
-Skiers move using a combination of striding with the legs and pulling with the arms and shoulders.
-It is done on designated courses and trails groomed specifically for the activity as well as on ungroomed, often mountainous terrain.
+Cross-country skiing is a type of Nordic skiing that relies on self-propulsion (rather than gravity alone) to glide across snowy terrain.
+Skiers move by striding with the legs and pulling with the arms and shoulders.
+In Aspen, it’s a favorite winter activity enjoyed on moderate terrain like the scenic North Star Nature Preserve or the challenging tracks of the Owl Creek Trail near Snowmass.
+It’s also popular in nearby remote backcountry areas.

-There are several distinct styles of cross-country skiing, and they all use a basic setup of poles and relatively narrow (“skinny”) skis with boots attached at the toes.
+There are several distinct styles of cross-country skiing.
+All use a basic setup of poles and relatively narrow (“skinny”) skis with boots attached at the toes.
 The heels remain free to raise when striding.
 The two most common styles are classic and skating.

-Classic skiing uses forward and back, straight-line strides, and a technique called “kick and glide” to move along the snow.
+Classic skiing involves forward and backward, straight-line strides and a “kick and glide” technique to move along the snow.
 For beginners, the motion is very similar to walking or running.
-Skate skiing uses a side-to-side motion similar to that of an ice or speed skater.
-Skate skiers propel themselves forward by pushing off the edges of the skies while poling with the upper body.
+Skate skiing involves a side-to-side motion similar to an ice or speed skater.
+Skate skiers propel themselves forward by pushing off the edges of the skies while poling with their upper bodies.

 Here’s a video from Salomon that demonstrates the difference between the two styles: